 - Offer new projects and challenges to high performers

-- Empower your staff to take ownership in their work
+- Empower your staff to take ownership of their work

 - Lead by example